reasonml/ReasonNativeProject/README.md

 variables.

-> Note: If you use `atom`, and already have `opam` installed, then there's a known issue where `atom` has problems loading, but you can fix it easily by commenting out any part in your `bashrc` that sources opam environments.
+> Note: If you use `atom`, and already have `opam` installed, then there's a
+> known issue where `atom` has problems loading, but you can fix it easily by
+> commenting out any part in your `bashrc` that sources opam environments.
+We
-We will come up with a long term solution at some point.
+> will come up with a long term solution at some point.

-##### Just Using Global Paths
+##### Using Global Paths

 Pure sandboxed based development doesn't always work for certain workflows.
-Prefixing *all* commands with `npm run env` may not work well.
+(prefixing *all* commands with `npm run` may not work well).
 In that case, you can easily inject your successfully built project's environment into the global `PATH`, by putting the following in your `.bashrc`:

 ```sh
 # In your .bashrc